 Oedipus

-A temp job at Tufts involved answering phones during the receptionist’s lunch break, but he did it with such dramatic flair, coworkers suggested he should be in radio.
-A roommate who volunteered at WBCN told Oedipus that Charles Laquidara was looking for a writer and Oedipus talked his way into the volunteer position.
+A temp job at Tufts involved answering phones during the receptionist’s lunchbreak, but he did it with such dramatic flair that coworkers said he should be in radio.
+A roommate who volunteered at WBCN told Oedipus that popular on-air personality Charles Laquidara was looking for a writer and Oedipus talked his way into the volunteer position.

-He also started doing weekly news reports about Boston music clubs, for the station, and stumbled onto the beginnings of the punk rock scene.
-This music wasn’t yet being played on radio here, but Oedipus landed a volunteer slot at MIT’s WTBS (now WMBR) that became the first punk rock show in the country.
-He started with a show called Nuit Blanche, then did another, The Demi-Monde, which caught the eye of ‘BCN program director Tommy Hadges, who noticed that Oedipus, on a tiny 10-watt station, was actually getting ratings.
+He also started doing weekly news reports for the station about Boston clubs and stumbled onto the beginnings of the punk-rock scene.
+That kind of music wasn’t yet being played on Boston radio, but Oedipus landed a volunteer slot at MIT’s WTBS (now WMBR) that became the first punk-focused show in the US.
+He started hosting a program called Nuit Blanche, then did another, The Demi-Monde, which caught the eye of ‘BCN program director Tommy Hadges, who noticed that Oedipus was getting impressive ratings on the tiny, 10-watt station.

 Hadges hired him as a part-time announcer at WBCN.
-That led to a full time position and, soon after that, Oedipus created Nocturnal Emissions (taken from a line in Lawrence Durrell’s novel “The Alexandria Quartet”).
-The Sunday night show began as punk rock and new wave and, after he began including many bands from Boston, Oedipus split it into two shows: Nocturnal Emissions and Boston Emissions.
+That led to a fulltime position and, soon after that, Oedipus created Nocturnal Emissions (taken from a line in Lawrence Durrell’s novel “The Alexandria Quartet”).
+Aired on Sunday nights, it concentrated on punk and new wave and, after he began including a number of bands from Boston, Oedipus split it into two shows: Nocturnal Emissions and Boston Emissions.

 When he left CBS, Oedipus followed through on a decades-long fascination with Thailand and enrolled at Chulalongkorn University in Bangkok, where he met his wife.
 These days, they split their time between a Boston suburb and Bangkok.